-During these uncertain times we’re here to do all we can to give you peace of mind and comfort when it comes to your holiday.
+We’re here to do all we can to give you peace of mind and comfort when it comes to your holiday.

-Failure to comply with any entry requirements will likely result in being unable to travel or being denied entry on arrival in your destination.
 Governmental advice and policy is subject to change at short notice and so you should keep checking the FCDO page for your destination.
 You can sign up via the government site for alerts for the country you are travelling to.

 Before you go, it’s also worth taking the time to read the FCDO’s foreign travel checklist, which includes information on preparing for any overseas holidays.